 Other orchestral and TV credits include working with Ronnie Hazlehurst, Alyn Ainsworth, Sir Charles Groves, BBC Radio Big Band, Granada TV Orchestra (which was under the direction of Derek Hilton for many years and which accompanied the BAFTA awards based in Manchester), Liverpool Philharmonic and the Halle Orchestra.

 He has worked extensively in musical theatre both in Manchester and in London.
 His most recent shows being Spamalot UK Tour, White Christmas at the Dominion Theatre in the West End and also at the Lowry.
-Other musical theatre credits include Follies, Broadway tour of West Side Story, Merrily We Roll Along, Cats, Company, Phantom of the Opera, Me and My Girl and numerous other shows.
+Other musical theatre credits include Follies, Broadway tour of West Side Story, Merrily We Roll Along, Cats, Company, Phantom of the Opera, Me and My Girl, Sweet Charity and numerous other shows.

 Munch is firmly established as a sought after soloist in jazz clubs around the country, both as a guest soloist and fronting his own bands.
 He has played alongside many international stars such as Ronnie Scott, Bobby Shew, Dusko Goykavitch (Kenny Clarke Francy Boland Big Band), Buddy Miles (Count Basie drummer), John La Barbera, Victor Mendoza, Jim Bruno, Jim Mullen, Don Weller, John Etheridge, Kenny Baker, Don Rendel, Humphrey Littleton, Jimmy Deuchar and Gordon Goodwin Big Band.
 He was also in the support band, which played alongside Art Pepper at the Hammersmith and Fulham Jazz festival.

 He is also involved in jazz education and gives private lessons for saxophone, flute, clarinet and jazz harmony.